Last Updated on August 26, 2020 by queenie mak

 Want some Canggu tour inspirations?
 Check out some of these tours:

 Tanah Lot is a famous landmark just 20 minutes away from the heart of Canggu.
 The shrine is perfectly situated along the shores where waves come crashing in.
 It is an easy excursion from Canggu.
 And it is best to go early in the morning or catch the sunset in the late afternoon.

 As this is your last full day in Bali, slow down and take your time to enjoy Bali.
 And Canggu is the best place to do that.
 Spend some time on black sand Echo Beach, have a drink at La Brisa, and be social at the Old Mans.

 10 days go by quickly.
 Depending on the time of your flight, you may be able to soak in a bit more of Canggu before your flight home.

 Need more inspirations?
 Check out some of these tour ideas:

 For more travel planning resources, check out my Amazon picks:

 Are you ready to spend 10 days in Bali?

 There you have it!
-My ultimate 10 days itinerary in Bali!
-This is the best itinerary for someone who has never been to Bali before.
-You get to experience all the highlights of Bali at a comfortable pace as a solo traveller.
+My ultimate 10 days in Bali itinerary!
+This is the best Bali solo travel itinerary for any solo traveller who has never been to Bali before.
+You get to experience all the highlights of Bali at a comfortable pace and not spend a ton of money.